nishantvarma/resources/README.md

-A curated list of study materials for computer programmers.
+A carefully selected collection of learning resources for those who are interested in computer science and mathematics.

 # Computer Science